Top 10 NHL Fights

 Without a doubt, some of the biggest fights are those that get the entire team involved.
 In the Ottawa Senators vs. Philadelphia Flyers game in 2004, both teams set the record for the most penalty points accumulated in a single game.
 The brawl started with a fight between Flyers player Donald Brashear and Ottawa’s Rob Way; however, this quickly escalated into the two teams fighting it out on the ice.
 Fights continued until the end of the game, with a grand total of 20 players being ejected from the match and only five players left on the team benches.
 While the Philadelphia Flyers won the game 5-3, fights continued after the game, with both coaches exchanging words before exiting the ice.
 In the end, the Philadelphia Flyers accumulated 213 penalty minutes while the Senators received 206, a record total for the NHL of 419 penalty minutes.

 2. Boston Bruins vs. New York Rangers

-It is very rare in hockey for fans to get involved in player vs player fights.
+It is very rare in hockey for fans to get involved in player vs. player fights.
 However, in 1979 New York Rangers and their fans got involved in a brawl that extended long after the game.
 The fight began when the New York Rangers failed to score on a breakaway, losing to the Boston Bruins 4-3.
-At the end of the buzzard, Al Secord, of the Bruins decked Ulf Nilson of the Rangers.
+At the end of the game, Al Secord of the Bruins decked Ulf Nilson of the Rangers.
 As other players became involved, a Rangers fan reached over the Bruins bench and hit a Bruins player with a game program, cutting him under the eye.
 Following, Bruins players jumped into the stands and began fighting a group of Rangers fans.
 The fight took multiple security guards to break up and is now the reason for higher glass around hockey ice in National Hockey League arenas.

-3. Quebec Nordiques vs. Montreal Canadians
+3. Quebec Nordiques vs. Montreal Canadiens

 4. Marty McSorely vs. Bob Probert